Course Descriptions

 This course will be offered in a synchronous online classroom format

 This course will explore surveillance issues related to zoonotic pathogens in animals, using a case-study approach focused on selected zoonotic pathogens and hazards of cattle.
 Students will learn concepts related to animal disease traceability, monitoring and surveillance of diseases, and methods to prevent and control zoonotic diseases from a one health perspective.
-The case study approach, with a field trip, will provide real-world examples for evaluating public health surveillance systems and will provide opportunities to apply surveillance principles learned.
+The case study approach will provide real-world examples for evaluating public health surveillance systems and will provide opportunities to apply surveillance principles learned.
 A final group assignment to address specific issues related to surveillance and control/prevention for zoonotic pathogens will provide the opportunity to assess learning gained.

 © 2015 Regents of the University of Minnesota.
 All rights reserved.
 The University of Minnesota is an equal opportunity educator and employer.
 Privacy Statement